Basics of Pool Water Saturation Index

 Keeping track of where your pool’s LSI is is purely to defend against corrosion and scaling.
 Neither of these effects is good for your pool equipment or the people swimming in the pool.

-Corrosion will begin to break down the pool equipment and the walls of the pool itself.
-Any fixtures, pipes, vinyl liners, or plaster will start to break down and become unusable.
+Corrosion will begin to break down the pool equipment and walls.
+Any fixtures, pipes, vinyl liners, or plaster will also start to break down and become unusable.
 If the water is corrosive enough to begin affecting the pool equipment, you don’t want it on your skin.

 Scaling will begin causing buildup and clogging in your pool’s ventilation systems and pipes.
 These calcium deposits are tough to remove, so preventing them is a better alternative to fixing them.
-The water in the pool will also become cloudy and hard to see through.
+The pool water will also become cloudy and hard to see through.

 The water in your pool wants to be in equilibrium, and scaling and corrosion are ways of trying to fix the balance.
 If it doesn’t have enough calcium and minerals, it starts eating away at what it can to get it.
 If it has too much, it will start depositing in places like pipes or on the walls of the pool.